s3v1/odroid-hc2/odroid-hc2/DOCKER.md

 ## Docker compose

 [Docker compose v2](https://docs.docker.com/compose/cli-command/) is great for managing complex docker setups.
 It's a new version that is a plugin to the main docker command, rather than a wrapper.
-It's already in the repos of the OS, so you can just use it like this:
+It's already in the repos of the OS, so you can just use install it like this:

+    sudo apt-get install docker-compose-plugin -y

+and then test it like this:

     docker compose --version